Oppidum Lindenhof: Potin coin lumps

 On the occasion of construction works at the Alpenquai site, investigation conducted by probes and probing ditches occurred in 1970.
 Despite the dredging for the construction of the Seequai between 1916 and 1919, an amazingly big area of approximately 2.8 ha with two cultural layers was preserved.
 Both, the upper and the lower cultural layer, were separated by an about 10 cm cm thick layer of lake marl composed of several layers of different materials.
 There were found pile shoes at different altitudes in the cultural layers and rich bar decoration of ceramics occurred exclusively in the lower layer, while the decoration on cannelure groups was limited to the upper layer, as well as some graphite-decorated fragments.
 So-called Potin lumps, those largest weights 59.2 kg, where found at Alpenquai in 1890.
 They consist of a large number of fused Celtic coins, which are mixed with charcoal remnants.
-Some of the about 18,000 coins originate from the Eastern Gaul, others are of the Zürich type, that were assigned to the local Helvetii, and date to around 100 BC.
+Some of the about 18,000 coins originate from the Eastern Gaul, others are of the Zurich type, that were assigned to the local Helvetii, and date to around 100 BC.
 The find is so far unique, and the scientific research assumes that the melting down of the lumps was not completed, therefore the aim was to form cultic offerings.
 The site of the find was at that time at least 50 m from the lake shore, and probably 1 m to 3 m deep in the water.